dre32722/dre32722.github.io/assets/handsonlabs/forkthemedrecapigitrepo.md

 ### Fork The MedRecAPI Git Repository into your GitHub account

-This section provides instructions to fork the Git Repository for the mecrecapi project.
+This section provides instructions to fork the Git Repository for the ankimecrec-apis project.
 Forking a repository allows you to make a copy of an existing repository and you can make changes in your own space without impacting the original project.

 Point your browser to [GitHub.com](https://github.com)

 <img src="./img/git1.PNG" />

-Click Sign Up and enter your credentials.
+Click Sign In and enter your credentials.

 <img src="./img/git2.PNG" />